Understanding Healthcare Fraud Offenses

 - Waiving patient costs and overbilling the insurance company or federal government

 If you are a medical caregiver accused or even formally charged, or if you are an individual patient charged for your alleged involvement in a fraud scheme, you need legal representation at once.
 Our attorneys are experienced trial lawyers, dedicated to aggressive federal criminal defense.

 As with many federal charges, the penalties for healthcare fraud depend on the facts of the case.
 In general, a single count of healthcare fraud can carry significant penalties including stiff fines and up to 5 years in prison.
 Multiple counts lead to additional time in prison.
 If the offense is against a governmental healthcare provider such as Medicare or Medicaid, the penalties could be increased.

 A healthcare fraud conviction carries not only the legal penalties of prison and fines, but it can potentially carry devastating personal and professional consequences as well.
 A medical caregiver may lose his or her medical practice or license to practice medicine and could even face civil penalties.
 With potential penalties this severe, one’s livelihood and financial future are at stake.
 The healthcare fraud attorneys with our firm are committed to thoroughly investigating your case to uncover the strongest angle of defense, and will work diligently to achieve the best possible result.

-If you are charged with healthcare fraud, contact our firm at (202) 600-9900.
+If you are charged with healthcare fraud, contact Terry Eaton Attorney at Law at (202) 600-9900.
 We offer a free initial consultation to discuss how we might be able to assist you in your defense.
 We have helped countless people facing serious federal criminal charges and stand ready to help you.